All Year: Yes

 1) Reforestation work

-Native seed and tree collecting, tree planting, weed control work.
+Native seed and seedling collecting, potting, tree planting, weed control work.

 Weeding, planting fruit trees, mulching, planting seeds, we are starting a self-sufficiency garden project as well... building an extension to our composting system..

 Creating education displays for the "Bat House" interpretation centre,

 helping create the Arboretum (helps if you have a botany background)